Bears All-Access caught up with the football coaching staff to break down positions going into the upcoming season.

 Coach Mike Chandler Talks About the Bears' First Scrimmage, New Offense

-Wide receivers coach Mike Chandler is in his fourth season on the Missouri State staff and heads into the 2013 campaign with one of the league's top pass receivers in his arsenal.
+Wide receivers coach Mike Chandler is in his fifth season on the Missouri State staff and heads into the 2014 campaign with a good balance of experience and young talent at his disposal at the wideout positions.

 Chandler is a 2000 graduate of the University of Kansas where he earned a degree in economics.
 He earned Jayhawks' team MVP and team captain honors in 1999, while earning Big 12 All-Academic Team honors.
 He played his last three seasons with the Jayhawks for current MSU head coach Terry Allen.

 From Kansas, Chandler went to the Charleston (S.C.)
 Swampfoxes of the Arena Football League where he played from 2000-03 and earned team captain honors in his first season.
 He put together a stellar pro career as a receiver and defensive back for the Swampfoxes during his three seasons with the club.

 He also enjoyed professional stints with the British Columbia Lions of the Canadian Football League, Buffalo (N.Y.)
 Destroyers of the Arena Football, and a brief stay with the Tampa Bay Buccaneers in 2001.

 After pro football, he went into private business before beginning his coaching tenure in April 2005 at Colleton County (S.C.)
 High School as wide receivers coach and assistant offensive coordinator.
 He spent nearly two seasons in that capacity before advancing to the college ranks in January 2007 with an appointment at Fort Scott (Kan.)
 Community College.